Testing and verifying electrical installations

 - examinations and tests are done as required by the regulations

-- notification and certificate of compliance requirements of the regulations are met.
+- notification and certificate of compliance requirements are met.

 Breaches of the Electricity Act 1996 (section 61) may incur penalties ranging from $315 per breach to the maximum penalty of $5000.